 For 17 years I set up and voluntary ran two not for profit organisations full time whilst raising two children.
 It was a bumpy ride, with many ups and downs, I learned so much!

 How to set up and run an organisation.
 Bereavement support training.
 Funeral director training.
 Planning and organising events.
 Recording a CD.
 Designing and commissioning a sculpture from overseas.
 Local and national TV and radio interviews.
 A Panorama investigation.
 Undercover work and Ministerial Meetings, ultimately holding my own event in Parliament in 2017.

 8 years of campaigning for the elderly were challenging for me on many levels. and left me with chronic health issues and PTSD.
 The earlier years of supporting bereaved parents brought not only sad moments, but heart warming ones too, that I will always treasure.

 Prior to those years, my working background was mainly administration, sales and estate agency.

-I had thousands of followers in my volunteering years, and now find myself back to the beginning as I move into a new chapter in life.
+I had around 10,000 followers b 2018, and now find myself back to the beginning as I move into a new chapter in life.

 Links to my two You Tube Channels showing the highlights of my volunteering years are below.

 Forget Me Not Registered Baby Loss Charity 2004 - 2018